Fédération du scoutisme centrafricain

+The Fédération du scoutisme centrafricain, or FESCA, is the national federation of seven Scouting organizations in the Central African Republic.
+While FESCA was still recognized in 1990, there were 7,000 Scouts, and total membership at the end of 1998 was reported as being the same number.

+The Federation was suspended from WOSM membership in 1999 due to non-payment of membership fees.

+Background

 The Central African Republic is one of 29 countries where Scouting exists (be it embryonic or widespread) but where there is no National Scout Organization which is a member of the World Organization of the Scout Movement at the present time.
 Scouting was founded in French Equatorial Africa in 1941, and was first recognized in 1969.
-The Fédération du scoutisme centrafricain, or FESCA, is the national federation of seven Scouting organizations.
-While FESCA was still recognized in 1990, there were 7,000 Scouts, and total membership at the end of 1998 was reported as being the same number.

-The Federation was suspended from WOSM membership in 1999 due to non-payment of membership fees.